nss-day-cohort-24/chatty-purely-blue-pineapple/README.md

 Your group will use the following [style guide](https://dribbble.com/shots/2446062-UI-Guide/attachments/476263) for this application.
 Make sure you sketch the screens as part of your planning process.
 The design of the final interface is up to your group.

 Make sure you spend time defining MVP and creating a plan to reach that goal.
+Use Github projects to create issues/tasks to track the progress of your project.

+### Technical Requirements

+1. Sass
+1. Bootstrap
+1. Grunt
+1. Browserify
+1. JSHint
+1. JSON
+1. XHR
+1. Javascript
+1. HTML

 ### Navigation bar